TJHeuvel/rival-doc/Samples/PlatformerSample/camera.md

----
-layout: default
-title: Camera
-parent: Platformer Sample
-grand_parent: Samples
-nav_order: 4
----

-# Camera
+# Platformer Sample - Camera

 The `OrbitCameraSystem` handles all camera logic.
 It gets its inputs from the `PlatformerPlayerInputs` component, and rotates/moves the camera accordingly.